themogulAP/ArchipelagoCM/worlds/commandmission/docs/setup_en.md

    - You ***must*** use a brand new save file, not a New Game Plus file
 8. In the server page, there will be a port number.
 Copy this port number into the top of your MMXCMClient if it did not populate on its own.
    - The field should read `archipelago.gg:<port number>`
-9. Once you have loaded into the game, click the `Connect` button at the top of the LMClient.
+9. Once you have loaded into the game, click the `Connect` button at the top of the MMXCMClient.
 You are now connected and ready to play!
 10. NOTE: You MUST open the Client and connect to the AP Server FIRST, before opening Dolphin emulator and the patched rom!

 ## Joining a MultiWorld Game